 3 They Have Night Terrors

-In adults, however, night terrors can be much more serious.
-Those who experience such episodes are more likely to have a mood-related condition such as anxiety, depression, or bipolar disorder.
-A link has also been found between night terrors and post-traumatic stress disorder.
-Although night terrors are not thought to be dangerous, the underlying causes often require treatment.[8]
+In adults, night terrors are linked to mood disorders such as anxiety, depression, or bipolar disorder, and there’s a notable association with post‑traumatic stress disorder.
+Though not immediately dangerous, the underlying causes often require professional treatment.

 2 They Are Fussy Eaters